Installing the Moodle integration with Microsoft Teams

 - Under the General tab of the Properties window, check the

-Unblockbox next to the Security attribute at the bottom.
+Unblockbox next to the Security attribute located at the bottom of the window.

-- Copy the directory path of the extracted folder.
+- Copy the directory path to the extracted folder.

 - Download and extract the

 Next you'll run PowerShell as an administrator:

 .../...is the path to the directory.

 Execute the PowerShell script:

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser.

 - Login to your Microsoft 365 administrator account in the pop-up window.